jaunt/EJS-Site-Builder-Docs/airfry/data/md/templates/calculated.md

 ---
-title: Calculated Variables
+title: Calculated Data
 order: 7
 ---

-# Reserved Variables passed to your templates automatically.
+# Calculated Data

-These variables should not be used in your front matter, as they are automatically passed to your templates.
-You can however use them in your template in case you need to refer to them.
+Airfry passes data specific to each page it renders.
+These variables should not be used in your front matter, as they are automatically passed to your templates, but of course you can render them in your template if needed.

 #### pagePath